Aleppo: Syrian regime forces seize most of old city

 Many people "are dying without finding someone to bury them," he said.

-Asked if he and his family would leave, he answered, "Where?
+Asked if he and his family would leave, he replied, "Where?
 Regime area?
 Death is much better.
 How can we go back to someone who killed our brothers, sisters and children?"

-Al-Hamdo said his wife could no longer breastfeed and their baby is hungry and crying all the time.
+Hamdo said his wife could no longer breast-feed and their baby is hungry and crying all the time.
 They feed her some crushed rice and bread dipped in tea, he said.

-Ismail Abdullah, with the Syria Civil Defence, or White Helmets, volunteer group, said in a social media posting that civilians were now trapped in a small area where heavy bombardment was expected.
+Ismail Abdullah of the Syria Civil Defense volunteer group, or White Helmets, said in a social media posting that civilians were trapped in a small area where heavy bombardment was expected.

-Activists inside eastern Aleppo told CNN that heavy artillery shelling and airstrikes continued to pound the area on Wednesday.
-The shelling is continuous and intense and is not showing any signs of ceasing, they said.
+Activists inside besieged eastern Aleppo told CNN that heavy artillery shelling and airstrikes were pounding the area Wednesday.
+The shelling is intense and doesn't show any signs of ceasing, they said.

 Activists with the Aleppo Media Center said the regime "was able to capture the neighborhood of Tareeq al-Bab after capturing al-Muwasalt neighborhood, as well as al-Shaar, Karm al-Jabal and several neighborhoods in the old city of Aleppo such as Bab al-Hadeed, Aghyor, Bab al-Nasser, al-Bayada and Qadi Askar" after rebel forces withdrew.

-AMC activists said regime forces had reached the Citadel in the old City of Aleppo, but not the main gate.
+Aleppo Media Center activists said regime forces had reached the Citadel in the old city of Aleppo but not the main gate.

+The rebel group urges any civilians who wish to leave Aleppo be allowed to flee to the northern countryside, calling the northwestern province of Idlib "not a safe area" due to recent airstrikes on towns and villages.

+"Once the humanitarian situation has been alleviated in Aleppo city, the parties concerned can negotiate the future of the city," the statement said.

-Syria's state-run news agency, SANA, reported that the Syrian army had "restored security and stability" to more than a dozen Aleppo neighborhoods in the past two days.
+The state-run Syrian Arab News Agency reported Wednesday that the Syrian army had "restored security and stability" to more than a dozen Aleppo neighborhoods in the past two days.
+It also said repairs had begun on the Aleppo airport road after the Syrian army captured the area.

-Syrian President Bashar al-Assad, whose forces are backed by Russia in their fight against the rebels, says they are "terrorists" who must be driven out to protect civilians.
+Syrian President Bashar al-Assad, whose forces are backed by Russia, said "terrorists" must be driven out to protect civilians.

 UN resolution vetoed

-Russia's Defense Ministry reported Wednesday that a Russian military officer, Col. Ruslan Galitsky, had died from injuries sustained when rebel fighters hit a residential area in Aleppo's government-held western section, according to Russia's Tass news agency.
+Russia's Defense Ministry reported Wednesday that a Russian military officer, Col. Ruslan Galitsky, had died from injuries sustained when rebel fighters shelled a residential area in Aleppo's government-held western section, according to Russia's state-run Tass news agency.

-Russia and China on Monday vetoed a United Nations Security Council resolution calling for a ceasefire in Aleppo to allow desperately needed aid into the war-ravaged zone.
+Russia and China on Monday vetoed a UN Security Council resolution calling for a ceasefire in Aleppo to allow desperately needed aid into the war-ravaged zone.

-The United Nations has repeatedly called for safe passage for its humanitarian staff, but it said the Syrian government and its most powerful ally, Russia, have failed to guarantee that.
+The United Nations has repeatedly called for safe passage for its humanitarian staff, but it said the Syrian government and Russia have failed to guarantee that.